andyburke/node-storehouse/README.md

 Example:

 ```
-silo -s "this is the secret key" --allowDownload --url /testupload --nooverwrite
+storehouse -s "this is the secret key" --allowDownload --url /testupload --nooverwrite
 ```

-This would start a Silo server with the secret key "this is the secret key" that:
+This would start a Storehouse server with the secret key "this is the secret key" that:
  - Allows downloads
  - Has an upload url of: /testupload
  - Does not allow overwriting existing files

 ## Cool, how do I keep everyone on the internet from uploading?

-That's where the secret key comes in: to upload you must send a signature along with the file which Silo will validate.
+That's where the secret key comes in: to upload you must send a signature along with the file which Storehouse will validate.

 The signature is a SHA1 of some information about the file plus the secret key.
 Specifically: